-These treatment-resistant cells are programmed to proliferate and invade nearby tissues, leading the way to metastasis.
+A cancer biologist, Dr. Marcato wants to find a way to destroy the bad guys of cancer--cancer stem cells.
+These cells are programmed to proliferate and invade nearby tissues, leading the way to metastasis.
 At the same time, cancer stem cells do not respond to traditional cancer treatments.

-"You could kill all the regular cancer cells with chemo and radiation, but still be left with the cancer stem cells- so the cancer will recur," says Dr. Marcato.
+"You could kill all the regular cancer cells with chemo and radiation, but still be left with the cancer stem cells--so the cancer will recur," says Dr. Marcato, an associate professor and cancer biologist at Dalhousie Medical School.
 "We've seen this happen again and again in our lab experiments."

-Dr. Marcato has teamed up with cancer surgeon and researcher Dr. Carman Giacomantonio to learn more about cancer stem cells and how it might be possible to target and kill these deadly cells.
-With support from Dalhousie Medical Research Foundation, these two have been able to set up a shared lab and establish a breast cancer tissue bank - which is available to the entire cancer research community.
+Dr. Marcato also teamed up with cancer surgeon and researcher Dr. Carman Giacomantonio to learn more about cancer stem cells and how it might be possible to target and kill these deadly cells.
+They were able to establish a breast cancer tissue bank - which is available to the entire cancer research community.